jph6366/knee-sarg/README.md

 ## Features

 -   **Environment Setup with Pixi**: Utilizes Pixi for managing reproducible software environments and CLI tasks.
--   **OAI Cartilage Thickness Pipeline**: Image processing pipeline for Knee MRIs wht the `OAI_analysis_2` codebase.
+-   **OAI Cartilage Thickness Pipeline**: Image processing pipeline for Knee MRIs with the `OAI_analysis_2` codebase.
 -   **Dagster Orchestration**:
     -   Manages data assets and pipeline execution using partitions corresponding to study UIDs and patient IDs.
     -   Supports concurrent runs.
     -   Allows running pipelines locally, via SSH, or in a SLURM cluster.
+    -   Browse logs from pipeline runs that have failed.
 -   **Pipeline Execution and Reruns**:
     -   Execute pipelines on selected study UIDs or patient IDs.
     -   Rerun pipelines with different code versions using Dagster tags.
     -   Provides CLI commands for running and backfilling pipeline runs.
-    -   Browse logs from pipeline runs that have failed.
 -   **Automation with directory watching**:
     -   Employs Dagster sensors to watch a directory and automatically trigger analysis jobs.
 -   **Post-Run Analysis**: